-To make an invoice, you’ll need to create a professional document that outlines the services you complete for your clients, contact details for both your business and your client’s business, the amount owed for your work and the invoice due date.
+To make an invoice, you’ll need to create a professional document that outlines the services you complete for your clients, provides contact details for both your business and your client’s business, and includes the amount owed for your work and the invoice due date.

 Invoices allow you to bill your clients for your services and help you track all the income you earn from your business.
 Creating a professional invoice template to work from allows you to get paid faster and spend less time managing your billing process.

 Professionals already have enough to worry about without adding needlessly complex invoicing to the mix, which is why a free invoice template is the best way to easily and professionally bill clients.

 FreshBooks offers unlimited access to 100% free invoice templates that are suitable for a wide range of industries, saving valuable time and money for business owners and freelancers.

 Here are some helpful tips and free templates to show you how to make an invoice, how to write an invoice, and more: